Graph-Based Tests for Two-Sample Comparisons of Categorical Data: Permutation Distributions of the Test Statistics

-We next give sufficient conditions guaranteeing the convergence to normality of $R_{C_0}$ after standardization by its mean and variance. \begin{condition} \end{condition} Condition \ref{condition:hub} constrains the size of ``hubs'' in the graph: The node degrees in $ C_0$ and the number of observations in each category must not get too large.
-It can be simplified to stronger conditions that are easier to comprehend.
-For example, the following implies Condition 1: \begin{customcnd}{$1''$} $\beta^6\lambda^2$ and $\lambda^8$ are both $o(K)$. \end{customcnd} The second condition is usually trivial: \begin{condition} $N, ~|C_0|,$ and $\sum_{(u,v)\in C_0}\frac{1}{m_um_v}$ are all $\mathcal{O}(K)$. \end{condition}
+We need conditions to guarantee the convergence to normality of $R_{C_0}$ after standardization by its mean and variance. \begin{condition} \end{condition} Condition \ref{condition:hub} constrains the size of ``hubs'' in the graph: The node degrees in $ C_0$ and the number of observations in each category must not be too large.
+It can be simplified to stronger conditions that are easier to comprehend, for example the following. \begin{customcnd}{$1''$} $\beta^6\lambda^2$ and $\lambda^8$ are both $o(K)$. \end{customcnd} The second condition is usually trivial: \begin{condition} $N, ~|C_0|,$ and $\sum_{(u,v)\in C_0}\frac{1}{m_um_v}$ are all $\mathcal{O}(K)$. \end{condition}

-The asymptotic distribution of the standardized form of $R_{C_0}$ is given in the following theorem. \begin{theorem} Assume that conditions \ref{condition:hub} and \ref{condition:other} hold.
-Under the permutation null, the standardized statistic converges in distribution to $N(0,1)$ as $K\rightarrow \infty$ and $n_a/N$ is bounded away from 0 and 1. \end{theorem}
+The asymptotic distribution of the standardized form of $R_{C_0}$ is given in the following theorem. \begin{theorem} Assume that Conditions \ref{condition:hub} and \ref{condition:other} hold.
+Under the permutation null the standardized statistic $(R_{ C_0} - \bfEP[R_{ C_0}])/\sqrt{\VP[R_{ C_0}]}$ converges in distribution to $N(0,1)$ as $K\rightarrow \infty$ and $n_a/N$ is bounded away from 0 and 1. \end{theorem}